jadinV/csci2041/Hwk_05/literacy.md

 `= app (app ((rev Cons (n, l2)) rev l1)) One m`

-- by def of rev'
+- by definition of rev'

 `= app (app ((app (rev l2) One n) rev l1)) One m`